Master of Business Administration (MBA)

 MBA scholarships opportunities

-Westminster Business School offers a limited number of part -fee waiver scholarships for the MBA Programme.
-These vary from 75% - 20%.
-The process is competitive and we give preference to people employed in public or third sector organisations who wish to remain in those sectors after they have graduated.
+Westminster Business School offers a limited number of partial fee waiver scholarships for the MBA Programme.
+The application process is competitive and we give preference to people employed in public or third sector organisations, who wish to remain in those sectors after they have graduated.

 Our alumni say